Choose A Category Here

-Standard vs. Deluxe Batting Cage Nets (in poly & nylon net materials).
+Standard vs. Deluxe Batting Cage Nets (in both poly & nylon net materials).

 – A baffle net (aka netsaver/backstop) that protects the area behind your batters, (which is the #1 wear-point in a batting cage)

 Nylon batting cages are more expensive & are thought to be the superior material considering ball abrasion & ease of repair.
 UV protection is added on the material to extend its life.
-A downside is extra cost & that it absorbs water.
+A downside is extra cost & that it will absorb water.
 The black color may change to gray over time.

 Poly batting cages are a very good, very popular net material that will save you in purchase cost.
 It’s a good buy for wet areas and those on a budget.
 Ours have superior UV protection, a consideration for the sunniest areas of the country, in that our UV protection is actually built into the fibers, rather than dipped on to the finished product.
 A downside might be that it’s more difficult to repair than nylon.

 Heavier users should consider at least #36 gauge rather than one with a lower number such as our #24, if budget permits.

 Backyard Batting Cages & Nets (batting cage kits) – These are generally complete kits that include a batting cage net and some sort of fiberglass or galvanized steel frame.
 Speaking generally, they are lighter duty and aimed at the individual player or for youth team use.
 Many are shorter in length than the 55 or 70 ft. permanent batting cages found at schools and public ballfields.
 Many are shorter than the standard 55 or 70 ft. lengths, some less than the standard 12 ft. height and a few are less than the standard pro style 12 or 14 ft. widths.

 This has more to do with the less price & less size of the typical backyard.